jazzband/django-taggit/docs/faq.rst

 - How can I get all my tags?

- If you are using just an out-of-the-box setup, your tags are storred in the `Tag` model (found in `taggit.models`).
+ If you are using just an out-of-the-box setup, your tags are stored in the `Tag` model (found in `taggit.models`).
 If this is a custom model (for example you have your own models derived from `ItemBase`), then you'll need to query that one instead.

  So if you are using the standard setup, ``Tag.objects.all()`` will give you the tags.